fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 2 (Jan 25--29): Premodern history writing
-To understand more about what history is and what it is for, it is VERY useful to have a sense of how historical methods, goals, and writing has changed over time.
+To understand more about what history is and what it is for, it's imperative to have a sense of how historical methods, goals, and writing have changed over time.
 That's what our first book is about.
-It's a very high-level overview that helps keep the big picture in focus.
+It's a very high-level overview that helps keep the big picture of historiographical change in focus.
 Short lectures and reading guides will complement the text with additional details and historic examples.
+This book provides a foundation of historical tradition that is necessary to appreciate the critical questions and changes in historical writing that are the focus of our second book.

 {% include alert.html class='warning' title='Due this week' text="
 As we get up to speed, you have very straightforward (if a bit dull) slate of work for this week.
 But it gives me a chance to hear everyone's voice and respond right out of the gate.